canyon289/intro_to_pydata/lessonplans/day_2.md

 * Talk through agenda

 #### Partners Do: Fizzbuzz Warmup (15 minutes)
-* Write fizbuzz from scratch with a partner
+* Write fizzbuzz from scratch with a partner
   * Exercise ensures students are comfortable with python and have a working environment